Query Data

 13. Select the Sort tab.
 Drag or double-click the fields on which you wish to sort in the ‘Available Fields’ panel to move them to the ‘Sort Fields’ panel (or use the arrow buttons).

-14. Select a field in the ‘Sort Fields’ panel, and press the ‘Sort’ button sort above the panel.
+14. Select a field in the ‘Sort Fields’ panel, and press the ‘Sort’ button Sort above the panel.
 Click once to sort in descending order.
 Click again to sort in ascending order.
 An arrow to the left of the field name indicates the current sort order.

 15. Select the Grouping tab.
 Drag or double-click the fields on which you wish to group in the ‘Available Fields’ panel to move them to the ‘Group Fields’ panel (or use the arrow buttons).
 Use the Having tab to apply a post-group condition.